IBM/ibm-materials-notebook/docs/guide/tutorial.md

 }
 ```

 With the group created we can define additional properties on the chemical to enable it to be used for reaction stochiometry calculations down the line.
 See the CMDL guide for available properties for a chemical reference.
+Note: the `state` property must be included on all chemical or polymer references that are involved in any kind of stochiometry calculation as this indicates how the CMDL interpreter should treat the chemcial or polymer reference.

 ```cmdl
 chemical THF {